settermjd/mezzio-simple-user-manager/README.md

 - User profile; and
 - Password reset

-It's heavily inspired by [mezzio-auth-url][Mezzio Authentication] and [mezzio-auth-laminas-auth-url][mezzio-authentication-laminasauthentication].
+It's heavily inspired by [Mezzio Authentication][mezzio-auth-url] and [mezzio-authentication-laminasauthentication][mezzio-auth-laminas-auth-url].

 For more information, [check out the documentation](./docs).